How to Quit Smoking

 What to do if you slip or relapse

-Most people try to quit smoking several times before they kick the habit for good, so don’t beat yourself up if you you slip up and smoke a cigarette.
+Most people try to stop smoking several times before they kick the habit for good, so don’t beat yourself up if you slip up and smoke a cigarette.
 Instead, turn the relapse into a rebound by learning from your mistake.
 Analyze what happened right before you started smoking again, identify the triggers or trouble spots you ran into, and make a new stop-smoking plan that eliminates them.

 It’s also important to emphasize the difference between a slip and a relapse.
 If you start smoking again, it doesn’t mean that you can’t get back on the wagon.
 You can choose to learn from the slip and let it motivate you to try harder or you can use it as an excuse to go back to your smoking habit.
 But the choice is yours.
 A slip doesn’t have to turn into a full-blown relapse.